 Recurrent ear infections

-Auto-immune diseases such as Myasthenia Gravis, and rheumatoid arthritis, etc.
+Auto-immune diseases such as Myasthenia Gravis (published case study

 Respiratory issues ranging from: